China MIM Program

 The second year is structured around the following components:

-- 1 compulsory core course (Global operations and supply chain management)
+- 1 compulsory core course (Supply chain management)

 - 3 electives